Graduate Fellowships

 The George M. & Renee K. Levine Graduate Fellowship in Jewish Studies

-Each fellowship provides a $22,557 stipend and a full fee remission for one academic year, plus health insurance coverage.
-To be eligible for a Jewish Studies Fellowship, you must first be accepted into an affiliated department with a graduate degree program at The Ohio State University, and the fellowship must be used for graduate research in a core area of Jewish Studies.
-For more information, contact a faculty member in the department of your choice.
-Current OSU graduate students are also eligible to apply.
-Contact the department for specific graduate admission requirements.
+For prospective Ohio State students: To be eligible for a Jewish Studies fellowship, you must first be accepted into an affiliated department with a graduate degree program at The Ohio State University, and the fellowship must be used for graduate research in a core area of Jewish Studies.
+For more information, contact a faculty member in the department of your choice and confirm the application materials as listed below.
+In addition, contact the department for specific graduate admission requirements.
 For application and other important information go to the graduate admissions website of The Ohio State University.

 Melton and Levine Graduate Fellowship Requirements